 Fleur de Sel is ideal for salads, cooked fresh vegetables, and grilled meats.

 French sea salts are hand-harvested from pristine Atlantic seawater.
 These delicious sea salts are unrefined so they retain more of the trace minerals that naturally occur in seawater.
-These minerals include natural iodine.
 French grey sea salt, or Sel Gris, is harvested using traditional Celtic methods.
 This prized process is done entirely by hand, using only wooden tools.
 This preserves the pure taste of the French salt, and produces a very special moist crystalline texture.

-Sel Gris is lower in sodium chloride content than average sea salts, generally containing anywhere from 83–87% sodium chloride.
+Sel Gris is slightly lower in sodium chloride content than average sea salts, generally containing around 94% sodium chloride, depending on the current harvest.
 French sea salts are ideal for use on salads, cooked fresh vegetables, and grilled meat.
-They are available in coarse grain (ideal for pinching or salt cellars), stone ground fine (an ideal replacement for processed table salts), and extra fine grain (the perfect popcorn salt).
+French Grey Sea Salt (Sel Gris) is available in brut or tamisé grains (ideal for pinching or salt cellars), stone ground fine (an ideal replacement for processed table salts), and velvet grain (a very fine texture, the perfect popcorn salt).

 Also known as: Sel Gris

 Grey salt is a “moist,” unrefined sea salt, usually found in the Brittany region of France’s Atlantic coast.
 Its natural, light-grey color comes from the minerals absorbed from the clay lining the salt ponds.
 The salt is collected by hand using traditional Celtic methods and wooden tools.
 Grey salt has gained great fame in the mainstream culinary world in the last few years.
 It is available in coarse grain (the perfect finishing or pinching size), stone ground fine (ideally used at the table instead of processed salts), and extra fine (Velvet) grain, perfect for sprinkling over nuts or popcorn.